hertie-data-science-lab/ds01-infra/docs-user/background/servers-and-hpc.md

 ### Multi-User Environment

 You share resources.
-Limits prevent any one user from monopolizing the system.
+Limits prevent any one user from monopolising the system.

-**Analogy:** Your apartment vs a shared lab facility.

 ### Command Line Interface